thoughtfulbloke/letter2ed/README.md

 David Hood
 3/14/24

-Things David knows he still needs to do:
+Things David knows he still needs to do (that don’t alter overall content):

 - more proofreading.

-- standardised citation format.
+- standard citation format.

 - clear links to source data.

 - standard figure look

+- Captions under graphs.

 *The timetable is: I am welcoming changes up to Thursday 21st and regularly updating the draft here until then.
 On Thursday 21st I will